remixie/Blueprint-Touch/README.md

 `DrawPage` is a StatefulWidget that builds `ScopedModel<MathModel>` and returns a `Scaffold`.

 The `Scaffold` returns a Stack widget whose children are a Container and another Stack.
-The Container has has a Listener that detects when a user taps on it and calls `MathModel.moveSEdge()` and `Painter`.
+The Container has a Listener that detects when a user taps on it and calls `MathModel.moveSEdge()` and `Painter`.
 Its background is set to the public domain grid image asset provided by [Retina Shots](http://ipad.retinashots.com/).
 The child Stack returns two instances of `DragDot`.

 ### `DragDot`
 This is a Stateful widget that creates a `DragDotState`.